How to Create a Microservice Data Pipeline with StreamSets DataOps Platform

-A microservice is a lightweight component that implements a relatively small component of a larger system – for example, providing access to user data.
+A microservice data pipeline is a lightweight component that implements a relatively small component of a larger system – for example, providing access to user data.
 A microservice architecture comprises a set of independent microservices, often implemented as RESTful web services communicating via JSON over HTTP, that together implement a system’s functionality, rather than a single monolithic application.
 Think of an e-commerce web site: we might have separate microservices for searching for inventory, managing the shopping cart, and recommending items based on the shopping cart’s content.
 Compared to monolithic applications, the microservice approach promotes fine-grained modularity, allowing agile implementation of components by independent teams, which may even be using different technologies.
-Now, one of those technologies can be StreamSets Data Collector.
-Data Collector 3.4.0, released earlier this week, introduces microservice pipelines, with a new REST Service origin and Send Response to Origin destination allowing you to implement RESTful web services completely within Data Collector.
+Now, one of those technologies can be StreamSets Data Collector Englne.
+Data Collector 3.4.0, released earlier this week, introduces microservice data pipelines, with a new REST Service origin and Send Response to Origin destination allowing you to implement RESTful web services completely within the Data Collector Engine.

 Since Data Collector pipelines can send data to multiple destinations, you can send data almost anywhere, as well as returning a response to a REST client.
 Note, however, at present, it is not possible to define an ordering between Send Response to Origin and another destination – this is why processors such as JDBC Tee and HTTP Client are so useful in microservice pipelines.
 In the future, microservice pipelines will be able to indicate in the response that the record was successfully written to another destination.

 StreamSets enables data engineers to build end-to-end smart data pipelines.
 Spend your time building, enabling and innovating instead of maintaining, rewriting and fixing.